jpmintz01/oTree/README.md

 To do later:
 - Clean up code (low priority as long as it works)<br>
 -- so clunky, but it works<br>
--- Move styles and such to global page
 - Comment code (before publishing)